-Bees and wasps start to come out as the weather warms up, and it’s highly likely that your pet will get stung at some point in their life.
+Bees and wasps start to reappear as the weather warms up, and it’s highly likely that your pet will get stung at some point in their life.
+Dogs are the most common pet to be stung by bees and wasps, due to their playful and inquisitive nature.
 Most of the time, a sting will only cause minor pain and irritation so you may not need to visit your vet.
 Don’t try to pick out the sting with tweezers, as this can squeeze more venom out.
 Instead, use a rigid piece of card to gently scrape the stinger away.
 Wrap an ice pack in a towel and apply to the area to reduce swelling and ease the pain.

-However, if your pet is stung several times inside the mouth or throat it can be serious and requires a trip to your vet.
+However, if your pet is stung several times inside the mouth or throat it can be serious and requires an immediate trip to your vet.
 They may also have a severe allergic reaction to the chemicals in the sting.

 - general weakness

 - difficulty breathing

 - excessive swelling.

 If you think your pet is having an allergic reaction, contact your local vet immediately, as the swelling can block the airway.